BrukT/flask-blog/README.md

 # flask-web
-a simple web blog using bootstrap front end, python flask server and sqlite database backend.
+a simple bloging website using bootstrap front end, python flask server and sqlite database backend.
 The app is containerized in dockerfor deployment.
 </br>

 ## For running the mini blog post: